 Nazca Shaman Bowl

-A Pre-Columbian Nazca bowl painted with an image of a shaman with an exaggeratedly large head.
-He holds a decapitated head in his hand and wears a feathered headdress.
+A Pre-Columbian Nazca bowl painted with an image of a warrior with an exaggeratedly large head.
+He holds a decapitated head in his hand and wears a headdress bean pods.

 The Nazca culture thrived on the southern coast of what is now Peru.
 Artistically the Nazcas are distinguished by their bold abstract designs in both ceramics and textiles.
 Their pottery was of fine thin walled design and was painted in as many as thirteen different colors depicting an array of naturalistic and mythological motifs.